ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 Risk management
 ---------------

-It is not easy to create a universal profitable strategy.
+It is not easy to create a universally profitable strategy.
 Usually, strategies are created for certain market patterns and can produce uncontrollable losses when applied to other data.
-Therefore stopping auto trading in time should things go bad is a serious issue.
-There is a special group of strategy commands to manage risks.
+Therefore stopping auto trading when too many losses occur is important.
+A special group of strategy commands help you manage risk.
 They all start with the ``strategy.risk.`` prefix.

-You can combine any number of risks in any combination within one strategy.
-Every risk category command is calculated at every tick as well as at every order execution event regardless of the ``calc_on_order_fills`` strategy setting.
-There is no way to disable any risk rule at runtime from script.
+In any given strategy you can combine any number of risk management criteria in any combination.
+Every risk category command is calculated at every tick as well as at every order execution event, regardless of the ``calc_on_order_fills`` strategy setting.
+There is no way to disable any risk rule at runtime from a script.
 Regardless of where in the script the risk rule is located it will always be applied unless the line with the rule is deleted and the script is recompiled.

-If on the next calculation any of the rules is triggered, no orders will be sent.
+When a risk management rule is triggered, no orders will be generated starting from the next iteration of the script.
 Therefore if a strategy has several rules of the same type with different parameters, it will stop calculating when the rule with the most strict parameters is triggered.
-When a strategy is stopped all unexecuted orders are cancelled and then a market order is sent to close the position if it is not flat.
+When a strategy is stopped, all unexecuted orders are cancelled and then a market order is sent to close the position if it is not flat.